forestgrape/coronavirus/2_biological/omicron.md

 CoVariants.
 Variant: 21K (Omicron).
 2021.
 Accessed December 21, 2021. https://covariants.org/variants/21K.Omicron

-> "Spinoff" from the next-strain project by E. Hodcroft et al. Contains notes and links about Omicron and other variants (incl all named variants).
+> "Spinoff" from the next-strain project.
+Contains notes and links about Omicron and other variants (incl all named variants).

 #### Venkatakrishnan